-The TPS54388C-Q1 device has an integrated boot regulator and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate-drive voltage for the high-side MOSFET.
-The value of the ceramic capacitor should be 0.1 μ F. TI recommends a ceramic capacitor with an X7R- or X5R-grade dielectric with a voltage rating of 10 V or higher because of the stable characteristics over temperature and voltage.
+The TPS57114C-Q1 device has an integrated boot regulator and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate-drive voltage for the high-side MOSFET.
+The value of the ceramic capacitor should be $0.1~\mu F$.
+TI recommends a ceramic capacitor with an X7R- or X5R-grade dielectric and a voltage rating of 10 V or higher because of the stable characteristics over temperature and voltage.

-The TPS54388C-Q1 design improves dropout by operating at 100% duty cycle as long as the BOOT-to-PH pin voltage is greater than 2.2 V. A UVLO circuit turns off the high-side MOSFET, allowing for the low-side MOSFET to conduct when the voltage from BOOT to PH drops below 2.2 V. Because the supply current sourced from the BOOT pin is low, the high-side MOSFET can remain on for more switching cycles than are required to refresh the capacitor.
-Thus, the effective duty cycle of the switching regulator is high.
+To improve dropout, the design of the TPS57114C-Q1 device is for operation at 100% duty cycle as long as the BOOT-to-PH pin voltage is greater than 2.2 V. A UVLO circuit turns off the high-side MOSFET, allowing for the low-side MOSFET to conduct when the voltage from BOOT to PH drops below 2.2 V. Because the supply current sourced from the BOOT pin is low, the high-side MOSFET can remain on for more switching cycles than are required to refresh the capacitor; thus, the effective duty cycle of the switching regulator is high.

-7.3.4 Error Amplifier
+7.3.3.1 Error Amplifier

-The TPS54388C-Q1 device has a transconductance amplifier that it uses as an error amplifier.
+The TPS57114C-Q1 device has a transconductance amplifier, which it uses as an error amplifier.
 The error amplifier compares the VSENSE voltage to the lower of the SS/TR pin voltage or the internal 0.8-V voltage reference.
 The transconductance of the error amplifier is 245 μ S during normal operation.
-When the voltage of VSENSE pin is below 0.8 V and the device is regulating using the SS/TR voltage, the g_m is typically greater than 79 μ S, but less than 245 μ S.
+When the voltage of the VSENSE pin is below 0.8 V and the device is regulating using the SS/TR voltage, the g_m is typically greater than 79 μ S, but less than 245 μ S.

-7.3.5 Voltage Reference
+7.3.4 Voltage Reference

-The voltage reference system produces a precise ±1% voltage reference over temperature by scaling the output of a temperature-stable band-gap circuit.
+The voltage-reference system produces a precise ±1% voltage reference over temperature by scaling the output of a temperature-stable band-gap circuit.
 The band-gap and scaling circuits produce 0.8 V at the non-inverting input of the error amplifier.